 Claim: The Tim Hortons chain of coffee and baked goods stores adds nicotine to its coffee to keep customers hooked on it.

 Origins: Although Canada has its share of Starbucks outlets, the local Tim Hortons is the destination of choice for the average Canadian in search of a quick pick-me-up.
-The coffee vended there is exceptional, but just as important, these shops are open
+The coffee vended there is exceptional, but just as important, most of these shops are open

 Tim Hortons is Canada's best-known coffee and fresh baked goods chain, established in 1964 and now boasting more than